We will kill more than a billion people in the first four verses, but there’s also a blessing that cannot come without this horrifying event.

 – Zechariah 13:1 (NKJV)

-When you see words like ‘in that day’ in the first verse of a chapter, it’s clear that this chapter is the continuation of the previous chapter.
-It means that we are still speaking of the prophecy started in chapter 12.
+When you see words like ‘in that day’ in the first verse of a chapter, it’s clear that this chapter is directly connected to the previous chapter.
+It means that we are still speaking of the same prophecy that began in chapter 12.

 But, how long is the ‘day’ in the phrase ‘in that day’?